raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-After the code that checks whether the answer is correct, add another `broadcast`{:class="block3events"} block so that a new round starts after an answer has been given.
+After the code that checks whether the answer is correct, add another `broadcast`{:class="block3events"} block so that a new round can start once a question is answered.

 ![Flag sprite](images/flag-sprite.png)